ankitakumari11/AWS-Airtel/cloud_front.md

+## S3

+1. Create S3 bucket
+2. Host the website on s3 bucket using index.html and then remove public access.
+3. So now u will not be able to access the website as public access is disable so we will access it using cloud front.

+## CLOUD FRONT:
 1. Go to cloud front -> security -> origin access
 2. create OAC with S3 access and "Always" signing
 <img width="1920" height="958" alt="image" src="https://github.com/user-attachments/assets/55c7c90f-450d-44a7-8421-1a7c035b38f9" />